This is Salsa and Beer, a rad place for cool guys to eat.

 WARNING: CONDOMS MAY ALSO CAUSE ACTUAL BURNING.
 USE ONLY UNDER THE SUPERVISION OF A LICENSED MEDICAL PROFESSIONAL.

 way and given only the finest diet of high-quality child feed.
-Prospective parents are welcomed to contact our main office any day of the week for rates and info.
+Prospective parents are welcomed to contact our main office any Monday thru Friday for rates and info.

 (Ok this technically isn't a "product", DEAL WITH IT)